DiveGearAdvice.comUpdated July 2026

 Package Insurance Considerations

-Equipment worth £1200-2,500 deserves protection.
+Equipment representing a substantial investment deserves protection.
 Standard home contents insurance rarely covers diving equipment adequately.

 BSAC membership includes: Equipment insurance for BSAC members, plus liability cover and accident insurance.
 At around £70/year, it makes financial sense before any equipment purchase.